 There is a rumour that Vanilla Ice made the song up on the spot when the scene was being filmed, which could explain lyrics like “Yo!
 It’s the green machine, gonna rock the town without being seen.
 Have you ever seen a turtle go down?”.
 Not forgetting the “Go ninja, go ninja go” phrase that’s repeated more times than we cared to count.

-The song Batdance by Prince puts the soundtrack of this movie to shame.
+Despite his stellar work on Purple Rain, Prince puts the soundtrack of this movie to shame with his song “Batdance”.
 Played during a duel between the film’s characters the song comes across as comical rather than serious and intense, with bizarre keyboard sounds and Prince yelling things like “Get the funk up!
 Batmaaaaan!”.

 No one would dispute Will Smith’s success with Men in Black in which he starred and for which he rapped the main tune.
 However, he wasn’t quite able to replicate this success with Wild Wild West (perhaps he should’ve quit while he was ahead?).